anderslanglands/ustr/README.md

 ustr can be compiled using either parking_lot::Mutex (`features=parkinglot`) or spin:Mutex (`features=spinlock`) for syncronization.
 The default is parking_lot.
 Spinlocks have gotten bad press lately, but ustr still benches slightly faster using them.
 Use at your discretion.

 ![mutex bench](mutex_comparison.png)

-# Testing
-Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due to concurrent tests filling the cache or segfaults caused by concurrently clearing the cache.
-Note that this cannot happen in user code if you don't call the hidden functions documented DO NOT CALL.
-If you do, well you were warned.

 # Why?
 It is common in certain types of applications to use strings as identifiers, but not really do any processing with them.
 To paraphrase from OIIO's ustring documentation...